leomorpho/little-birds/ai-engine/README.md

 ## Preprocessing
 The text of html is extracted bu not cleaned for useless words.
 I keep that operation for later as I want to minimize the information loss since I am not yet sure of what I want to do with it.
 However, the extracted metadata from the html tags are cleaned to only retrieve useful words and info (like datetime, categories, important semantic words).

+A Kivy frontend UI is available to process html into the internal representation.
+To run, `python3 preprocessing_helper/ui/py`.

 ## Parse Webpage - Structural Components
 How to parse a normalized web page into structural components.
 * card